 The flowers in Zanzibar are stunning so here are just a few of the flower photo’s I took, but I won’t bore you with that 🙂

-I hope you enjoy the next few posts of our Zanzibar family holiday.
+I hope you enjoy our Zanzibar family holiday.